dimxy/developer-docs/docs/basic-docs/fluidity/fluidity-tutorials/heir-module-tutorial.md

 - <b>Part I: A condition that must be met</b>
   - This is stored in the transaction output's `scriptPubKey`
 - <b>Part II: A fulfillment</b>
-  - This is stored in the `scriptSig` input of the transaction that spends the above output
+  - This is stored in the `scriptSig` filed of the input of the transaction that spends the above output

 <!-- Dimxy: part 3 is incorrect. opreturn is part of the transaction, but not part of the cryptocondition. -->
 <!--